What causes melasma?

 -

-Azelaic Acid: This acid works by inhibiting tyrosinase, an enzyme needed for melanin production.
+Azelaic acid: This acid acts by inhibiting tyrosinase, an enzyme involved in melanin production.
 It is often used as an alternative to hydroquinone, especially for sensitive skin.

 -

-Alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs) such as salicylic acid : These exfoliating acids can help even out skin tone by removing dead skin cells and stimulating cell turnover.
+Alpha-hydroxy acids (AHA) and beta-hydroxy acids (BHA) such assalicylic acid: These exfoliating acids can help even out skin tone by removing dead skin cells and stimulating cell renewal.

 -